At a Glance

 Our website is designed to help you learn more about the school and to navigate the admissions process.
 If you have any questions, please feel free to contact us.

-- St. Ambrose Catholic School officially opened its doors for the first time on September 1, 1960 under the direction of Sister Mary Alphonse Sachnik as principal and Rev. Victor Di Primeo as pastor.
+- St. Ambrose School officially opened its doors for the first time on September 1, 1960, under the direction of Sister Mary Alphonse Sachnik as principal and Rev. Victor Di Primeo as pastor.

 - St. Ambrose School and Parish are called together as a community to nurture the spiritual formation, academic excellence, physical, emotional, and social growth of all students.

-- To foster academic excellence outside the classroom, St. Ambrose participates in the DUKE Talent Search, John Hopkins Talent Search, and DECATS.
+- To foster academic excellence outside the classroom, St. Ambrose participates in DECATS.

-- St. Ambrose embraces the evolving technology and applies it to the classroom with a computer lab, tablet program, and an Interactive White Board in every classroom.
+- St. Ambrose embraces the evolving technology and applies it to the classroom with 1:1 Chromebook for students in grades 3-8, Ipad’s program, and an 65in TV in every classroom.

 - A lunch program is available in the St. Ambrose cafeteria on a daily basis.